lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 HOG (histogramas de gradiente orientado) :cite: `Dalal.Triggs.2005`, [pacotes de palavras visuais](https://en.wikipedia.org/wiki/Bag-of-words_model_in_computer_vision) e extratores de recursos semelhantes são os mais usados.

-Another group of researchers,
-including Yann LeCun, Geoff Hinton, Yoshua Bengio, Andrew Ng, Shun-ichi Amari, and Juergen Schmidhuber, had different plans.
-They believed that features themselves ought to be learned.
-Moreover, they believed that to be reasonably complex, the features ought to be hierarchically composed with multiple jointly learned layers, each with learnable parameters.
-In the case of an image, the lowest layers might come to detect edges, colors, and textures.
-Indeed,
-Alex Krizhevsky, Ilya Sutskever, and Geoff Hinton proposed a new variant of a CNN,
-*AlexNet*,
-that achieved excellent performance in the 2012 ImageNet challenge.
-AlexNet was named after Alex Krizhevsky, the first author of the breakthrough ImageNet classification paper :cite:`Krizhevsky.Sutskever.Hinton.2012`.

 Outro grupo de pesquisadores,
 incluindo Yann LeCun, Geoff Hinton, Yoshua Bengio,